Assam: CJM court grants bail to journalist Dilwar Hussain Mozumder in second case

 Kamrup Chief Judicial Magistrate (CJM) court granted bail on March 26 in the first case and released from jail on March 27.

-However, just as his release, police rearrested Mozumder on Thursday evening, March 27, in connection with a second case.
+However, just as his release, police rearrested Mojumder on Thursday evening, March 27, in connection with a second case.

 Mozumder’s lawyer argued that the second arrest was a clear attempt to harass and intimidate the journalist, who had been reporting on sensitive issues.